-Writer-in-Residence: This year the children will have the opportunity to do a week-long workshop with the highly acclaimed North Carolina children's author, Suzanne Newton.
-She will show the students writing strategies that will help to improve their written language skills.
+Writer-in-Residence: This year the children will have the opportunity to do a week-long workshop with the highly acclaimed North Carolina Writer in Residence and National Hollerin' Champion, Tony Peacock.
+He will show the students writing strategies that will help to improve their written language skills.
 This workshop will take place at the end of January.

 We read about and discuss one saint each day using the Church's Calendar.
 The children will learn the following prayers this year: The Morning Offering, The Confiteor, Apostles' Creed, Psalm 23, and prayer to St. Michael, the Archangel.
 And lastly, each week they will memorize one Bible verse and then try to incorporate that message into their daily lives.

 Science: This is our second year with this wonderful new Science System, LabLearner™.
 This is a 100% research-based, comprehensive, hands-on science education program.
 The children love this hands-on approach to science as it relates science to real life.
 LabLearner aims to promote interaction and experimentation in a laboratory setting to encourage diverse learning and thinking strategies, fostering a community atmosphere of learning!
 We will use the scientific process each time that we conduct our weekly investigations and document our findings in 5 Lablearner student workbooks.

 Social Studies: Our book, Communities, compares communities from the past and present.
 Students will learn to use different kinds of maps.
 They will measure distances using a map scale.
 We will read short biographies of American Heroes such as Abraham Lincoln, Helen Keller, Martin Luther King, Benjamin Franklin, and Amelia Earhart.
 In the last quarter, we will have a 50 states competition.
 In this unit, the children will learn to locate each state, give its capital and abbreviation, and answer one trivia fact for each state.